warriorstar-orion/ZHM5Randomizer/README.md

 ![](randomizer_logo.png)

+**Now with HITMAN3 support.**

-This is Warriorstar's branch of the excellent ZHM5Randomizer.
+This is Warriorstar's branch of pawREP's excellent ZHM5Randomizer.
 It includes a handful of new randomization types, as well as the `CUSTOM` mode which allows for modifying random generation via the configuration file.

 [Download][] the latest preview release, and install as described in the original README below.
-To configure `CUSTOM` mode, follow the instructions in `hitman_randomizer.toml`, which should have been unzipped in `HITMAN2/Retail`.
+To configure `CUSTOM` mode, follow the instructions in `hitman_randomizer.toml`, which should have been unzipped in `HITMAN3/Retail`.

 [Download]: https://github.com/warriorstar-orion/ZHM5Randomizer/releases/latest